scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    it just end up being a 2D grid of 1D HoloMaps?
 If so you don't need to mention anything here about such a restriction.

 All of the above classes are simply different ways to package and view a high-dimensional dataset.
-Just as with ``Elements``, it is possible to cast between these different spaces via the constructor (although ``GridSpace`` is restricted to a maximum of two dimensions).
+Just as with ``Elements``, it is possible to cast between these different spaces via the constructor.
 In addition, they can all be tabularized into a HoloViews ``Table`` element or a pandas ``DataFrame`` [pandas]_, a feature that is also supported by the ``Element`` primitives.

 To get a sense of how composing data and generating complex figures works within this framework, we explore some artificial data in Figure